 Groosham Grange follows three misfits, David, Jill, and Jeffrey as they arrive at their new boarding school on Skrull Island where they are forced to sign a book in their own blood; the teachers seem to be werewolves, vampires, and witches; and all the other pupils are oddly well behaved, wear the same mysterious ring, and disappear at night.
 It turns out the children all have one thing in common – they are the seventh son of the seventh son (or in Jill’s case, seventh daughter) and on their thirteenth birthday they will have to choose between joining the school or death.
 All these spooky ingredients added up to a delicious and tense read for my child-self and I devoured it.

-Reading it as an adult I’m irked by some of the bad puns and anti-vegetarian propaganda (although, it’s obvious what Horowitz was doing – what kid wants to eat their vegetables?
+Reading it as an adult I’m irked by some of the bad puns and anti-vegetarian sentiments (although, I get what Horowitz was doing – what kid wants to eat their vegetables?
 So here’s that mealtime torture taken one step further), but I still love the mischievous dark humour that lampoons ‘normal’ family life and (in what now seems like prescience) bankers.
 Some of this dark humour is pretty close to the bone, with depictions of domestic violence and child abuse; it’s a deft hand that can pull this off and Horowitz does this with aplomb (à la Roald Dahl – another childhood favourite), turning it into an almost Grand Guignol over-the-top satire on modern living.

 While the murders that were deemed ‘necessary’ for the continued existence of the school sit uneasily in my adult mind, it’s clear they were plot devices for ramping up the tension.
 This adds to the sense of peril when David escapes to a coastal town and discovers he’s been followed.
 It’s genuinely creepy when he hides in a funfair ghost train, his cart floating off the rails, Groosham Grange staff looming through the darkness as he’s led straight back to the island and the school; there is no escape.
 I clearly remember these words at the end of the chapter sending a shiver of unease through my child-self: “The ghost train had carried him back to Skrull Island.
 It was the evening of his thirteenth birthday and the darkness of the night was closing in.”
 Everything about this book is heightened – including the ‘choice’ of taking a blade to the heart or accepting the ring and joining the school.
 But this moral dubiousness is what made the ending even more interesting for me as a child – it wasn’t all black and white, it wasn’t ‘hero saves the day’; it was murky, it was complicated.